 June and Alec are shopping for a new dining room table at the local furniture store.
 Lesley, the salesperson makes her way over, introduces herself, and asks the reason for their visit.
 June points to the dining room sets and tells Lesley that they’re looking to purchase a new one within their budget.
-Because Lesley has bills to pay and a sales quota to reach, she shows June and Alec the most alluring and expensive sets although she knows they’re not the best for their needs.
+Because Lesley has bills to pay and a sales quota to reach, she shows June and Alec the most alluring and expensive sets.
 She offers an extended warranty plus a 90-day interest-free loan if they purchase within the hour.

 Kelli and Randall have separated and ceased all communication.
 Randall is suddenly diagnosed with an incurable disease and is hospitalized.
 Enter Zach: He visits his friend, Randall, and together, they come up with a plan for Kelli to contact Randall.
 In Zach’s attempt to please his sick friend, he then reaches out to Kelli in hopes that she will have a heart and contact Randall.
 Zach, acting as the go-between, while also needing to be the hero, attempts to persuade Kelli to contact Randall so Randall’s spirits will be lifted.
 Randall will be happy and Zach will be happy.
 But will Kelli be happy?